• Home

 11. Boardwalk Restaurant and Bar

 Boardwalk is located at Pepper’s Blue on Blue Resort, next door to the ferry terminal.
 It also offers a finer dining experience on the island, with picturesque water views.
 The menu is an eclectic mix of cuisines – from Australian to Indonesian and Indian.
-Non-guests can also visit and enjoy the buffet breakfast if that’s your meal of choice.
+Non-guests can also visit and enjoy the buffet breakfast if that’s their meal of choice.

 Fish and chips from SOS Stuffed on Seafood on Magnetic Island.